Back to overview

 While there are recommended minimum entry requirements, according to the Institute of Apprenticeships and Technical Education “individual employers will identify any relevant entry requirements in terms of previous qualifications or other criteria”.
 The recommended entry requirements are:

 The graduate solicitor apprenticeship is a fairly new addition to the growing ways in which you can qualify as a solicitor.
-It’s been designed to offer an alternative route for individuals who have a degree (or equivalent qualification) and can take between two to three years to complete.
-As such, it works in a very similar way to the traditional training contract, but means that firms can make use of the apprenticeship levy to fund the training and assessments.
+It’s been designed to offer an alternative route for individuals with a degree (or equivalent qualification) and can take between two to three years to complete.
+As such, it works in a very similar way to the traditional training contract, but means that law firms can make use of the apprenticeship levy to fund the training and assessments.

-The structure will remain similar to the solicitor apprenticeship – in that 20% of the time might be spent studying and preparing for the SQE and the rest of the time will involve on-the-job learning/training.
+The structure is similar to the solicitor apprenticeship – in that 20% of the time might be spent studying and preparing for the SQE and the rest of the time will involve on-the-job learning/training.
 It's important to note that the structure of the graduate solicitor apprenticeship is likely to vary firm to firm.
 For example, some firms might require their apprentices to spend the first couple of years preparing for SQE1 before joining them for on-the-job training, while others will follow the traditional apprenticeship structure (ie, one day off a week for studying).
 So, as ever, it’s worth thoroughly researching your shortlisted firms to find out how they plan to run their individual programmes before applying.

 As with anyone wanting to qualify as a solicitor in England and Wales, graduate apprentices must meet the requirements of the SQE with firms appointing their preferred education providers to offer the learning and preparation to apprentices.